OpticianWorks Program FAQ

 Q: How does OpticianWorks compare to other programs?

 A: We are so confident that our program is better than anything else you will find we offer a 100% money back guarantee.
-Go ahead, we encourage you to try to find another site that offers so much.
+[Try it for 30 days and if you are not happy we will refund your $12.99] Go ahead, we encourage you to try to find another site that offers so much.

 Q: How much math is involved?

-A: Basic arithmetic is all that is required to complete the course.
+A: Basic arithmetic is all that is required to complete the OpticianWorks program.
 You are expected to use a basic calculator with a +/- button to change from positive to negative.
 All formulas are shown step-by-step with plenty of examples given.
 You may also choose to work some of the other formulas that use basic trigonometry but they are not required.
+They will be required if you need to attend a college program to get your state license.
+In my opinion, they should be required for all opticians.

-Q: Can I earn ABO CE or continuing education credits for taking the course?
+Q: Can I earn ABO CEs or other continuing education credits for taking the course?

 Q: How often is the site updated?